These instructions will help you make you your own huaraches from scratch using our Xero Shoes Classic Kit with Vibram rubber.

-Something to lace the sole to your feet — about 60-72″ per lace (depending on your size).
-You can use leather lace, hemp cord, etc. We use 5/32″ polypropylene/nylon cord… it’s soft, durable, colorful and provides the right amount of support (too thin can hurt, too thick gets unwieldy).
+- Something to lace the sole to your feet — about 60-72″ per lace (depending on your size).
+You can use leather lace, hemp cord, etc. We use 5/32″ polyester cord… it’s soft, durable, colorful and provides the right amount of support (too thin can hurt, too thick gets unwieldy).

-Lighter or match — to seal the ends of the lace, if you’re using polypropylene/nylon.
+- Lighter or match — to seal the ends of the lace, if you’re using polyester, nylon, other woven synthetic lace material.

 Step-by-step instructions for making Huaraches: